 I visited Morocco in November on a girl’s trip organized by Travel Girls Getaways and we had an absolutely fabulous time.
-The trip was planned as an affordable luxury all-female getaway, and we spent 10 wonderful days exploring Marrakech, Chefchaouen (the Blue Pearl) and the Sahara Desert.
+The trip was planned as an affordable luxury all-female getaway and we spent 10 wonderful days exploring Marrakech, Chefchaouen (the Blue Pearl), and the Sahara Desert.
 Our Morocco Itinerary included some of the most luxurious activities, dining and staying at beautiful Riad hotels.

-So, here is my pick of the top eight best things to do in Morocco and affordable luxury experiences that will have you wanting to book a trip there ASAP.
+Here is my pick of the best luxury Morocco experiences that will have you wanting to book a trip there ASAP!

 You simply can’t experience a luxury vacation to Morocco without staying in one of the many beautifully designed Riad hotels.
 A Riad hotel is one of the best places to stay in Morocco because it offers visitors a taste of Moroccan-style luxury.

 Moroccan Riads were traditionally the estates of Morocco’s wealthier citizens.
 A Riad is a multi-story home that centers around an open-air courtyard.
 Most Riads contain a simple fountain in the courtyard, but the statelier homes may also feature intricately tiled rooms, a hammam spa, and an opulent pool area.
 Most Riads are located in the traditional medinas and have now been converted into boutique hotels.

 Here is a list of our favourite luxury riads in Marrakech: